zachj1582/node-1-afternoon/README.md

 * Store it to a variable called `getProducts`
 * Export the function
     * Remember, in node we use `module.exports`
-* Remember to require `products.json` into our `getProducts` file so it's in scope.
+* Remember to require `products.json` into our `getProducts` file so it's in scope
 * Require the file into `index.js` as a variable called `getProducts`
 * Replace the Handler inside of `index.js` with our `getProducts` function we just required
-    * Remember, any function that's used on an express method (represented as `app`) will receive `req` and `res` by default.
+    * Remember, any function that's used on an express method (represented as `app`) will receive `req` and `res` by default
 * Test it in the browser like the previous step
     * The same content should appear in the browser window
-    * Some changes don't affect how the application operates, but they do affect how easy it is to _work_ as a developer in the application.
+    * Some changes don't affect how the application operates, but they do affect how easy it is to _work_ as a developer in the application

 ### Solution